uchicago-dsi/uchicago-bead-challenge-validation-tool/README.md

 #### Creating a Report

-1. Put all files that you wish to have checked in a single directory, noting the location. _Make sure that all filenames conform to the NTIA standard filenames._ If you wish to only check a subset of the files then put that subset inside the directory.
-Bead Inspector will only analyze those files that it finds in the specified location.
+1. Put all files that you wish to have checked in a single directory, noting the location. _Make sure that all filenames conform to the NTIA standard filenames._ If you wish to only check a subset of the files, put that subset inside the directory.
+Bead Inspector will only analyze files that it finds in the specified location.
+[See here for NTIA standards](https://broadbandusa.ntia.gov/sites/default/files/2024-03/BEAD_Challenge_Process_Data_Submission_-_Data_Quality_File_Formats_and_Common_Issues.pdf)
 2. Once files are copied, enter the following at the command line, making sure to put a full path location.

     `> bead_inspector /path_to_files`